HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 # Resolving Actions
 ---
 ## Saves
-When doing anything with an interesting or dangerous chance of failure you roll a d12, trying to roll higher then 8.
-A tasks difficulty may grant you a bonus or penalty to your roll.
+When doing anything with an interesting or dangerous chance of failure you roll 2d6, trying to roll higher then 8.
+A task's difficulty will grant you a bonus or penalty to your roll.
 ## Gambling Dice
 To gamble dice decide the size of the pool and then roll all of them, losing any dice that show the highest 2 results of that die.
-## Bid Lore
+## Bidding Lore
 Information and lore are categorised into 3 levels of obscurity.

 - **Common Lore**: Everyone knows this.
 The GM will tell you all about this.